 The Order is ruled by a Grand Master, who is presently Sâr Perseverando.
 He is supported by the Deputy Grand Master (Sâr Omnia Venet Ab Deo).
 Daily administration is undertaken by the Grand Recorder (Sâr Lente Sed Attente).

 Since 1st January 2018, the Order has been organised into four regions: the North, the Midlands and the South in the UK and the Netherlands.
 Each region is under the authority of a Legate which is supported a Deputy Legate.
-The Netherlands is under the authority of the Grand Master.

 The Order is organised on a Lodge system similar to that of Freemasonry.
 A Heptad is composed of a minimum of seven members and a Lodge has a minimum of 21 members.
 A Circle has less than seven members.
 Meetings are known as Conventicles.